input-output-hk/cardano-docs.iohk.io/_docs/cardano/updating.md

 type
 [`BlockVersionData`](https://github.com/input-output-hk/cardano-sl/blob/22360aa45e5dd82d0c87872d8530217fc3d08f4a/src/Pos/Update/Core/Types.hs#L131-L142).
 Its fields are described below:

-  * `bvdScriptVersion` – script language version used to validate script transactions.
-If the proposal increases `upBlockVersion`, it must also increase `bvdScriptVersion` by 1 (and cannot leave it unchanged).
+  * `bvdScriptVersion` – a script language version used to validate script transactions.
+If the proposal increases `upBlockVersion`, it must also increase `bvdScriptVersion` by 1 (and can't leave it unchanged).

   * `bvdSlotDuration` – slot duration (in milliseconds).